jmarti-collab/art-kata-and-tdd/README.md

 - Implement the test.
 Get it Green!
 - If you want to refactor, do it now.
 - Write a new test, BASED ON A BABY STEP, with whatever you want this to do, and leave it Red!
-- Ask somebody else to follow the chain, with a link to this repository: https://github.com/jmarti-theinit/art-kata-and-tdd
+- Ask somebody else to follow the chain, with a link to this repository: https://github.com/jmarti-collab/art-kata-and-tdd
-- Add this user as a collaborator: https://github.com/jmarti-theinit/art-kata-and-tdd/settings/access
+- Add this user as a collaborator (with admin rights): https://github.com/jmarti-collab/art-kata-and-tdd/settings/access

 # Spanish